U.S.A. Based Manufacturer.

 6. Packaging equipment: used to package the marshmallows into bags, boxes, or other containers.

-Some manufacturers may also use additional equipment for specific production processes, such as extruders or enrobing machines.
+Some snack and confectionery manufacturers may also use additional equipment for specific production processes, such as extruders or enrobing machines.
 Additionally, production equipment for confectioners and snacks may include:

 • Bulk Bag Unloaders